icopy-site/awesome/docs/awesome/awesome-fastapi.md

 - [Porting Flask to FastAPI for ML Model Serving](https://www.pluralsight.com/tech-blog/porting-flask-to-fastapi-for-ml-model-serving/) - Comparison of Flask vs FastAPI.
 - [Real-time data streaming using FastAPI and WebSockets](https://stribny.name/blog/2020/07/real-time-data-streaming-using-fastapi-and-websockets/) - Learn how to stream data from FastAPI directly into a real-time chart.
 - [Serving Machine Learning Models with FastAPI in Python](https://medium.com/@8B_EC/tutorial-serving-machine-learning-models-with-fastapi-in-python-c1a27319c459) - Use FastAPI to quickly and easily deploy and serve machine learning models in Python as a RESTful API.
+- [Using Hypothesis and Schemathesis to Test FastAPI](https://testdriven.io/blog/fastapi-hypothesis/) - Apply property-based testing to FastAPI.

 ### Talks